Looking for eBooks or eAudiobooks? Don’t forget to check out the Palace Project!

 APA Citation (style guide)

 Thorsson, C. (2023).
 The sisterhood: how a network of Black women writers changed American culture.
-New York, Columbia University Press.
+Columbia University Press.

 Chicago / Turabian - Author Date Citation (style guide)

 Thorsson, Courtney, 1978-.
 2023.
 The Sisterhood: How a Network of Black Women Writers Changed American Culture.
-New York, Columbia University Press.
+Columbia University Press.

 Chicago / Turabian - Humanities Citation (style guide)

 Thorsson, Courtney, 1978-, The Sisterhood: How a Network of Black Women Writers Changed American Culture.
-New York, Columbia University Press, 2023.
+Columbia University Press, 2023.

 MLA Citation (style guide)

 Thorsson, Courtney.
 The Sisterhood: How a Network of Black Women Writers Changed American Culture.
-New York, Columbia University Press, 2023.
+Columbia University Press, 2023.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.